Saltywaffles02/LaravelRentAMovie/README.md

 - A library containing all the movies avaliable on the website with filter options for titles and genres
 - An admin dashboard for adding, updating and deleting movies

-## 🤖 AI used
-- Openweather API because it was the first time adding however I did get halfway on my own.
-- Mundane tasks like creating the contents in a factory, seeders or forms used within the application after already building the models and migrations.
-- Middleware for verifying the admin roles on users.